 10 Things You Might Not Know About Pancakes

-Honestly, every day should be pancake day, but today is the day that gets the official designation (and a name-brand free breakfast).
+Honestly, every day should be pancake day, but today is the day that gets the official designation.
 For National Pancake Day, here are 10 facts you might not know about the lovely, fluffy breakfast favorites.

 1. THE ROMANS INVENTED PROTO-PANCAKES.

 While some suggest that Ötzi the Iceman was eating einkorn wheat in an early sort of flatbread form, most food historians say that the earliest pancake-like dish, known as Alita Dolcia ("another sweet" in Latin), was made by Romans in the 1st century CE from milk, flour, egg, and spices.
 They were sold hot from vendors on the corners of the new market squares—the first version of our modern-day crepe stand, you might say.
 Rather than slathering them in syrup, they'd use honey to sweeten their pancakes.

 By the 15th century, many European countries had their own types of pancake using a wide range of ingredients such as wheat, buckwheat, occasionally alcohol like wine or ale, and herbs and spices like cloves, cinnamon, and nutmeg.
 In 18th-century Friesland (a province in the Netherlands) the traditional wedding breakfast was pannenkoek with milk and honey.
 Pancakes take various forms around the world, from the wafer-thin, buttery French crepe to the savory, crispier Japanese okonomiyaki.